CtrlK

 Completeness

-Clearly answers 'what' (building interactive voice agents via the converse API with specific operations) and 'when' (explicit 'Use when' clause at the start, plus explicit trigger terms at the end, plus negative guidance on when to use other skills instead).
+Clearly answers both 'what' (building interactive voice agents via the converse API with specific operations) and 'when' (explicit 'Use when' clause at the start, plus explicit trigger terms and clear negative boundaries directing to other skills).

 3 / 3